Event Explorer

 This integration provides a powerful way to understand not just who your customers are, but how specific customer segments behave over time.

-Event Explorer works hand-inhand with your Segment Builder searches
+Event Explorer works hand-in hand with your Segment Builder searches

 Working with Events